John Bargh: Perception–behavior link

 The Chameleon Effect refers to the unconscious tendency to mimic others' behavior.
 Chartrand and Bargh discovered and named this effect after observing subjects unconsciously mimic confederates.
 Subjects perform a task in which they work closely with a confederate that is trained to repeatedly engage in one of two behaviors: rubbing his or her face or jiggling a knee.
 Subjects tend to mimic the behavior of the confederate, both when the confederate makes eye contact and smiles frequently at the subject and when the confederate does not make eye contact and was non-smiling.
-Furthermore, when confederates mimic the behavior of the participant, the participant later rates the confederate as more ‘likable’ than confederates who do not mimic behavior.
+Furthermore, when confederates mimic the behavior of the participant, the participant later rates the confederate as more 'likable' than confederates who do not mimic behavior.
 This effect was shown to be more pronounced in people that are more dispositionally empathetic.
 The authors suggest that this unconscious mimicry could lead to greater group cohesion and coordination.

 Goal formation/activation

 Stimuli are often interpreted and assessed based on their relevance to our goals.
 During goal pursuit, objects consistent with that goal are rated more positively than are goal-irrelevant objects tested in a sequential evaluative priming paradigm.
 These ratings also predict behavior towards those objects.

 Beyond this, Bargh suggested that associations between goals, their related behaviors, and environments in which they are consistently pursued, can become linked in memory and be unconsciously activated to influence behavior without conscious awareness.
 Unconscious goals are activated with priming, or the presentation of a cue that automatically activates its related mental representation of the goal, which triggers related behaviors.
 For instance, subjects primed with an achievement or cooperation goal perform better on an intelligence task compared to subjects who are not primed.

 Bargh suggests that unconscious goals are pursued flexibly, and automatically adapt to changing environments during tasks in the experiment.
 Bargh hypothesized that unconscious goals are represented mentally.
 Those mental representation influence behavior.
 For example, a mental representation of a relationship partner triggers goal-oriented behavior consistent with what is expected for that specific relationship.
 For example, subjects asked to bring to mind a mental representation of a "friend" were more helpful to a stranger than those asked to call to mind a "co-worker."

 Bargh has also found that priming can influence self-regulation.
 Subject in a group exposed to words associated with "reappraisal" were contrasted with subjects in a group that received explicit instructions to try to reappraise their emotional state, with the goal of self-regulating their emotions.
 All subjects then gave a short oral presentation while having their heart rate monitored.
 Those merely perceiving reappraisal words were reported to have a significant reduction in heart rate, a reduction equal to that of subjects explicitly instructed to use reappraisal to control anxiety.

+Recent meta-analyses by Weingarten et al. (2016), Dai et al. (2023), and Chen et al. (2021) have provided further evidence for the nonconscious activation and pursuit of goals, supporting Bargh and colleagues' earlier findings.